MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsPhoneNumberAssignment.md

 ### -LocationId
 The LocationId of the location to assign to the specific user.
 You can get it using Get-CsOnlineLisLocation.

-Removal of location from a phone number is supported for Direct Routing numbers and OperatorConnect numbers that is not managed by the Service Desk
+Removal of location from a phone number is supported for Direct Routing numbers and Operator Connect numbers that are not managed by the Service Desk.
-(IsManagedByServiceDesk = False in the output from Get-CsOnlineTelephoneNumber).
 If you want to remove the location, use the string value null for LocationId.

 ```yaml
 Type: System.String